Maersk: Damco

 Damco was the combined brand of the Maersk Group's logistics activities, previously known as Maersk Logistics and Damco.
 As of 2008, Damco had 10,800 employees in offices in more than 93 countries. and was involved in supply chain management and freight forwarding all over the world.
 In September 2019, Maersk announced that they would dissolve the Damco brand and integrate their remaining activities after initially merging Maersk Line and Damco at the beginning of 2019, when the freight forwarding business of Damco stayed separate.
 The dissolving of the Damco brand was completed by the end of 2020.

 Business trends

-In the 2024 financial year, Maersk generated revenue of €55.5 billion.
+In the 2025 financial year, Maersk generated revenue of US$53.9 billion.
 During the same financial year, 108,160 employees worked for the group.